 Myanmar, also known as Burma, was long considered a pariah state while under the rule of an oppressive military junta from 1962 to 2011.

-The generals who ran the country suppressed almost all dissent - symbolised by the house arrest of opposition leader Aung San Suu Kyi - and stood accused of gross human rights abuses, prompting international condemnation and sanctions.
+The generals who ran the country suppressed almost all dissent and stood accused of gross human rights abuses, prompting international condemnation and sanctions.

-Myanmar's media have seen a gradual easing of strict state controls imposed after the 1962 military coup.
+Myanmar's media have seen a gradual easing of strict state controls since 2011.

-But the state still controls the main broadcasters and publications and has a monopoly on telecommunications.
+The state still controls the main broadcasters and publications, and self-censorship is commonly practised.

 1057 - King Anawrahta founds the first unified Myanmar state at Pagan and adopts Theravada Buddhism.